devtilek/spring-trello-mini-project/README.md

-# Trello Clone - Spring Boot Project
+# Trello - Spring Boot Project

 **Description:**
 This is a simplified task management system inspired by Trello.